- NAME: Dolly Parton

 "I look just like the girls next door... if you happen to live next door to an amusement park."

-Born on January 19, 1946, in Locust Ridge, Tennessee, Dolly Parton grew up poor in rural Appalachia.
+Country music icon and actress Dolly Rebecca Parton was born on January 19, 1946, in Locust Ridge, Tennessee.
+Parton grew up poor in rural Appalachia.
 She was one of 12 children, and money was always an issue for her family.
 Her first exposure to music came from her mother who sang.
 Much of the early music Parton learned were church songs.

 Parton received her first guitar from a relative and soon started penning her own tunes.
 At age 10, she started performing professionally, appearing on local television and radio shows in Knoxville.
 Parton made her Grand Ole Opry debut three years later.
 Set on a career in music, she then moved to Nashville after finishing high school.